tomvanbraeckel/yamcs.github.com/docs/server/Excel_Specification.md

 ### Alarms Sheet
 This sheet must be named "Alarms", and the columns described must not be reordered.
 The sheet defines how the monitoring results of a parameter should be derived.
 E.g. if a parameter exceeds some pre-defined value, this parameter's state changes to <tt>CRITICAL</tt>.

-When monitoring results change, events are generated and can be followed in the Yamcs Event Viewer.

 <table class="inline">
 	<tr>
 		<th>parameter name</th>